vivekkranjan/Getting-and-Cleaning-Data-Assignement/CodeBook.md

 Study Design
 ------------

-The source data was collected from the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) to complete an assignment for a Coursera course named Getting and Cleaning Data instructed by Jeff Leek.
+The source data was collected from the[UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) to complete an assignment for a Coursera course named Getting and Cleaning Data instructed by Jeff Leek.
 The assignment involved working with the [data set](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and producing tidy data representation of the source data.
 Below is a list of the operations done to achieve the outputs.

 #Flow of code